ramezzateff/Super_H4k3r/1-Python/STUDY/OOP_Study/01_class_object.md

 This relates to the **Single Responsibility Principle (SRP)**:
 > A class should only have one reason to change.

 Here, `SubdomainScanner` has one job: scanning for subdomains.
 It doesn’t handle logging, file saving, or threading — these can be separate classes later.

 ---

+## 🧠 Checkpoints: Key Takeaways
+✅ A class defines what an object is and does.
+✅ An object is a working version of a class.
+✅ __init__() sets up the object when it's created.
+✅ self refers to the object itself — always use it in methods.
+✅ Objects help map real security tasks to reusable code.

-## ✅ Exercises / Next Steps
+## 🧪  Exercises / Next Steps

-1. 🔧 Modify the class to also save the results to a file (`results.txt`).
+1. 🔧 Add a method to SubdomainScanner that saves results to a file.
-2. 🔀 Extend it to accept a `https` option and test both `http` and `https` schemes.
+2. 🌐 Modify the scan() method to check both http and https schemes.
+3. 🔁 Create a second scanner object and run it on a different domain — reuse the class.

 ---

 ## 🔗 Related Modules

-- This sets the foundation for:
+`00_python_why_oop.md` – Why Python and OOP are great for hackers.
-  - `02_attributes_methods.md` – which explains how to customize what your objects can do.
+`02_attributes_methods.md` – Learn how objects store data and run logic (attributes + methods).
-  - `03_encapsulation.md` – where we’ll protect internal logic like the found subdomains list.